Lead UX Designer

 • Users hate scrolling = myth

-• It’s not about how many clicks
+• It is not about how many clicks

 • UX is not graphic design